 The Key to Effective use of Photos is clarity of message

-Magazines have known about this for years.
+Magazines have known about this short cut to attention for years.
 That’s why they start with a huge, beautiful image on the cover.
 They do it again for the beginning of articles.
 Even journals, many of whom are not known for pictures, get in on the act by making the article titles big and bold.

 What if you have multiple messages for multiple audiences?